adielwes/FitTrackPro/docs/signing.md

 ---

 🔐 Security notice

-Do NOT commit your .jks file or any passwords to the repository.
+Do NOT commit your .jks file or any passwords to your Github repository.

 Every developer should generate their own local keystore when building the app.